-With its first issue release in October 1950, Fantomen is one of the earliest Swedish regularly published comics books, with over 1,600 issues having been published since then, second only to Frew Publications in Australia.
+With its first issue release in October 1950, Fantomen is one of the earliest Swedish regularly published comic books, with over 1,600 issues having been published since then, second only to Frew Publications in Australia.

 Fantomen has been the template for many similar publications in other countries within that region, for example in counties such Norway, Finland, Denmark, Germany, Hungary, Poland, Slovakia, Estonia and Russia, with the Norweigan edition, Fantomet, being the most enduring.